AustinT/AustinT.github.io/README.md

 Thanks to the developers of nikola for producing such a useful package.

 For instructions on how to add to the website, see the file `DEVELOPMENT.md`.

+You are free to use contents from my website to help with the design of your own website.